Fresh, Healthy Living in 2020 with Sprouts and Microgreens in Your Diet

 Microgreens are harvested within a few days of germination.
 The same goes for sprouts, which are usually in two to three days!
 Microgreens and sprouts demand little of your time.
 Sprouts like alfalfa, for instance, can be grown in a glass jar with water; all you need to do is drain away excess water and rinse the sprouts around twice a day.
 Microgreens are also easy to grow.
 Beginners usually start with one type of seed — for instance, sunflower, broccoli, or cabbage seeds.
 These can be grown indoors or, if the weather is good, outdoors.
 Microgreens require soil and sunlight, but you need very few tools, including a shallow tray, organic soil, a warming mat, seeds, and little more!

-If you are keen on adding a special ingredient to your salads, sandwiches, and soups, microgreens and sprouts might be the perfect fresh addition you have been seeking.
+If you are keen on adding a special ingredient to your salads, sandwiches, meatless burgers, and soups, microgreens and sprouts might be the perfect fresh addition you have been seeking.
 They work in just about any dish that usually includes mature greens, so by all means, feel free to adopt your microgreen produce.
 Remember that variety is the spice of life, especially when it comes to reaping the plentiful benefits of microgreens and sprouts.